ibm-cloud-docs/openwhisk/templates.md

 ## Deploying the Get HTTP Resource template
 {: #get-http-resource-template}

 The **Get HTTP Resource** template creates an action, which takes as input a location parameter.
-The action is enabled as a web action, allowing it to be invoked with a URL, which is CORS enabled and does not need an authentication key, which is useful for building backends for web applications.
+The action is enabled as a web action, allowing it to be invoked with a URL, which is CORS enabled and does not need an authentication key, which is useful for building backend services for web applications.
 {: shortdesc}

 When you deploy this template, you create a single, web-enabled action called `location`.
 This action accepts a single parameter in JSON format, `{ "location": "xxxx" }`.